Irish Bacon and Cabbage

 Brown meat cubes in large frying pan.
 Drain and put in casserole dish.

 On low heat cook onions and garlic until soft; add to casserole.
-Put sugar
+Put

-to obtain smooth sauce.
-Pour the Guinness and cook until liquid comes to the
+few minutes to obtain smooth sauce.
+Pour the Guinness and cook until

-boil.
+liquid comes to the boil.
 Add bay leaf and thyme.
-Pour the liquid over the beef in the casserole
+Pour the liquid over

-and cook for 2 ½ hours at 325F.
-Serve the carbonnade topped with freshly chopped
+the beef in the casserole and cook for 2 ½ hours at 325F.
+Serve the

-parsley on tagliatelli.
+carbonnade topped with freshly chopped parsley on tagliatelli.

 Serves 4